aviral2552/cleanmymac/README.md

 ## Pre-requisites

 You must have `git` and `brew` installed.
-Apart from that, there are no real requirements.
+Apart from that, there are no other requirements.
 Use the cleaners that you need to, located in the cleaners directory.

 To install Homebrew open terminal and type

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-After installing homebres, you can install `git` by typing the following in the terminal
+After installing Homebrew, you can install `git` by typing the following in the terminal

 `brew install git`